 - Numerous parameters have been added to allow easy modification of customer demand, production output, and marketing variable effectiveness.

 - A company may be shut down at any time via parameter settings.

 - Both scoring programs provide a set of scores each quarter.
 If you decide to stop the game at the completion of a quarter other than the last quarter of a year, current scores are available.
 Variable weights may be easily changed.

-- Server files are created automatically when a World is initialized in the Internet Integrated mode.
+- Server files are created automatically when a World is initialized in the Internet Integrated mode and the online version.

-- Buttons have been added to the Administrator’s and the Player’s Programs for frequently used menu items.
+- Buttons have been added to the Administrator’s and the Player’s Programs for frequently used menu items in the PC version.

 The Business Policy Game is a general management simulation that provides students with a challenging decision-making exercise.
 It has been used successfully with groups of upper-class undergraduates and graduate students in business administration and in executive development programs.
 The simulation also has been used successfully for many years in the International Collegiate Business Strategy Games Competition.

 For the PC version, each team needs access to the player’s program unless the game administrator uses the central decision entry option.
 The Business Policy Game: Instructor’s Manual and the administrator’s program are to be used only by the instructor.
 The online version requires any computer with a browser and an internet connection.

 Copyright (c) 2017 by Richard V. Cotter and David J. Fritzsche, Simon Rodan